stungeye/Full-Stack-Notes/docs/05-intro-to-rails-blog-app/intro-to-rails-blog-app.md

 <%= yield %>
 ```

 The layout yields to a particular view; how very polite, proper and posh!
+Try putting some extra marking in the layout and then navigating around your app.

 #### Resources